influxdata/docs-v2/content/influxdb/v2.0/influxdb-templates/monitor.md

 4. Add your InfluxDB Cloud account information (url and organization) to your Telegraf configuration by doing the following:
    1. [In your InfluxDB Cloud account](https://cloud2.influxdata.com/), go to **Load Data > Telegraf**, and click the **InfluxDB Output Plugin** button.
-   2. Copy the URLs and organization parameters, close the window, and then click the **Scrape InfluxDB OSS Metrics** link.
+   2. Copy the URL, token, organization, and bucket, close the window, and then click the **Scrape InfluxDB OSS Metrics** link.
-   3. Under `outputs.influxdb_v2`, replace the URLs and organization with your InfluxDB Cloud account information.
+   3. Under `outputs.influxdb_v2`, replace `URL`, `token`, `organization`, and `bucket`, with your InfluxDB Cloud account information.
+These parameters use environment variables except for `bucket`.
-      There are four configuration parameters listed: URLs, token, organization, and bucket.
-Most of the parameters except for bucket use environment variables.

       {{% note %}}
  Use the provided parameter value, `oss_metrics`, for the bucket to maintain compatibility with the included dashboard in the template.
 We recommend setting an environment variable for the API token on each machine you plan to gather metrics from using Telegraf.
 This token allows Telegraf to fetch the configuration and write data to your instance.